Becerra says government must reach people where they are to surmount vaccine inequities

 Public health experts had argued that, in the midst of the pandemic, the job should go to someone with on-the-ground medical or public health experience.
 For their part, congressional Republicans derided the fact that Becerra lacks medical training, even though few HHS secretaries over the years have been physicians.
 Several came from governorships, while Trump’s two HHS secretaries came from the House and the pharmaceutical industry, respectively.

 Becerra won Senate confirmation Thursday by the closest margin of any Biden Cabinet member approved so far.
-The vote was 50 to 49, with a single Republican, Sen. Susan Collins (Maine), joining with every Democrat who was present.
+The vote was 50 to 49, with a single Republican, Sen. Susan Collins (Maine), joining with every Democrat present.
 On and off Capitol Hill, conservatives castigated Becerra as a radical and a “culture warrior,” emphasizing his defense of abortion rights and his previous support — renounced since his nomination — of a single-payer health-care system for the United States.

 In starting his new role, Becerra is joining a pandemic-fighting leadership at the White House and at HHS’s Centers for Disease Control and Prevention that has been in place for the two months since Biden became president.
 Asked how he regarded his niche within that group, Becerra said: “I sort of see myself as the weaver, the person who brings everything together to get things done.”

-He said his legislative experience meshed with the substantive knowledge he acquired from 24 years on Capitol Hill and as attorney general since 2017 of the nation’s most populous state.
+He said his legislative experience meshed with the substantive knowledge he acquired from his years on Capitol Hill and as attorney general since 2017 of the nation’s most populous state.
 “I’m not a stranger to the ACA, Medicaid or 1115 waivers,” he said, referring to the process by which states can request federal permission to experiment with Medicaid, the safety-net coverage that is the nation’s largest public insurance program.

 “I’ve been there, done that,” he said.